sargyri/OmniLev/README.md

 # OmniLev

 Welcome to the OmniLev project.
-In this depository, you can find guidelines for designing multiple-transducers acoustic levitators, based on the work presented in doi.org.....
+In this depository, you can find guidelines for designing multiple-transducers acoustic levitators, based on the work available at https://doi.org/10.1016/j.jsamd.2024.100720

 The scaffolds of the acoustic levitators presented in the publication can be found as .stl files in the folder ''Files_for_3D_printing''.